 Visiting families decide for themselves what to do today.
 All the materials you find on the shelves are at your disposal.
 Creative provocations prepared by the Atelier staff and special instructions created by our experts will help you come up with an idea and bring it to life.
 This format helps children and adults learn new things faster and get to know each other better.

-When: Mon-Fri
+When: Mon-Fri,

-Pre-registration: Not required
+Pre-registration: required

 Work with a guest master